Check out our new lower rates.

 Budgeting and Saving

-The first order of business is often to make a budget.
+The first step is to make a budget, but you’ll want to be sure to avoid some common budgeting mistakes.
 Add up all the anticipated wedding expenses, including the lesser-known charges above.
-Then, you and your betrothed can track your monthly expenses and income and see how much you have left over to save each month.
+Then, you and your partner-to-be can track your monthly expenses and income and see how much you have left over to save each month.

-If it’s not enough to get to your goal, see if you can find ways to reduce expenses or earn extra cash.
-SoFi Relay, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over—and help you save for the big day.
+If that isn’t enough to get to your goal, see if you can find ways to reduce living expenses or earn extra cash.
+Your financial institution may offer a financial tracker to help you avoid going over budget — and help you save for the big day.

 Trimming Expenses